Joefabian16/Solar-system/README.md

 # Solar system
- Solar system deve;loped in unity to use as training module for children
+ Solar system developed in unity to use as training module for children